top of page

 Ninkarrak - divine physician medicine goddess

-She may have had a temple in Nippur, central Mesopotamia.
+Urash may have a temple in Nippur, central Mesopotamia.
 Nippur is home to major deities of the pantheon.
-Although sparse, signs of her worship are found from the 22nd century BCE.
-She's usually given offerings together with Anu.
+Signs of her worship are found from the 22nd century BCE.
+She's often given offerings together with Anu.

-Urash is also the name of a male god of agriculture in Dilbat on the west bank of the Eurphrates.
+Urash is also the name of a male god of agriculture in Dilbat on the west bank of the Euphrates.
 It's not known if there's a connection.
-Also in some myths the earth mother goddess Urash is seen as an ancestor of Enlil, numbered among the Enki-Ninki primordial deities.
+In some myths Urash is seen as an ancestor of Enlil, numbered among the Enki-Ninki primordial deities.

-The Enki-Ninki are similar the Old Gods of Hurrian myth and literature.
-The Old Gods or primeval deities are banished to the Underworld by the Storm God Teshub as the younger gods take over.
+The Enki-Ninki are similar to the Old Gods of Hurrian myth and literature.
+These primeval deities are banished permanently to the Underworld by the younger gods but Urash and her equivalents Antu and Ki are not.

 copyright Sylvia Rose 2024